 - Bibens Home Center in Springfield

 - Aubuchon Hardware in Windsor

 These retailers can only accept paint in labeled, non-rusty cans.
-Bring all other cans to the household hazardous waste collections.
+Bring all other cans to the HHW Depot.

-Your Solid Waste District sponsors FREE events every year (typically in May and September) for the collection and safe disposal of household hazardous waste (HHW).
+Your Solid Waste District opened an HHW Depot in Springfield in 2022 for the collection and safe disposal of household hazardous waste (HHW).
 Residents and businesses from all member towns may participate.
 Businesses will be charged a fee and must pre-register.
-No pre-registration required for residents.
-Call 674-9235 for more info.
+Appointments required for residents.
+A $10 fee is charged for up to $10 gallons of HHW.
+Call 802-674-9235 for more info.

 Locations to check with (they use waste oil):